USC Gould Professor Adam Zimmerman’s groundbreaking research on class actions supported veterans with disabilities

 Zimmerman’s “agency class actions” have already expanded into other areas, such as student debt relief.

 When a college or university commits widespread fraud, or falls into bankruptcy, the Department of Education may receive thousands of claims for debt relief from students who attended the same institution.
-Pulling from Zimmerman’s research, the Education Department designed a process where, it could “simply hear a collection of claims from students all at that one same school, and then provide relief for all of them,” he said.
-Just last year, for example, the Biden-Harris Administration approved $130 million “group discharge” for 7,400 borrowers from CollegeAmerica, following a multi-year investigation.
+Pulling from Zimmerman’s research, the Department of Education designed a process where it could “simply hear a collection of claims from students all at that one same school, and then provide relief for all of them,” he said.
+Just last year, for example, the Biden-Harris Administration approved a $130 million “group discharge” for 7,400 borrowers from CollegeAmerica, following a multi-year investigation.
 He added that fields like immigration and health care for the elderly can also benefit from these types of class actions and collective procedures.

 For the Freund v.
 McDonough case and others, the results could not have been possible without a collective effort in the name of justice.
 “I’m just one of many people that, from my academic ivory tower, is shedding a light on the problems that people face when they need to stand up to the government together,” Zimmerman said.
-“So, these kinds of collective victories for veterans in Freud would not have been possible without the collective talent and work of many others.”
+“So, these kinds of collective victories for veterans in Freund would not have been possible without the collective talent and work of many others.”